fiinix/fiinix.github.io/_posts/2014/march/2014-03-11-a-place-to-call-home.md

 ## A year later

-Those two measly paragraphs above is all I wrote over a year ago as I blatantly launched carloseriksson.com, moving my journal from [the old Blogger+Blogspot combo][blogspot] I had been enduring for the past 7 or so years, to a brand spanking new Github+Jekyll combo.
+Those two measly paragraphs above is all I wrote over a year ago as I blatantly launched carloseriksson.com, moving my journal from the old Blogger+Blogspot combo I had been enduring for the past 7 or so years, to a brand spanking new Github+Jekyll combo.

 There wasn't much of a ceremony, which was entirely the point.
 As an experiment in transparency I wanted to expose the messy, sometimes failure-ridden design process that we, designers, usually hide away, only to reveal when it's done---whatever *done* means.